Kailash Parikrama: Hiking Around Kailash, Day 11, 12 and 13

 Of course, while I labored in the rarefied atmosphere, she would walk briskly ahead and find a boulder to rest on.
 While I caught up huffing and puffing she’d would smile, get up and walk on refreshed. heh, what about my rest?
 Despite being relegated to the backwaters of Tibet and growing up in a nomadic settlement, she was a most charming person.
 If we had a daughter, she’d be her age.

-Click link below for the concluding post on the Kailash Manasarovar Travelogue:
+Click link below for Kailash Finally on the Kailash Manasarovar Travelogue:

 To start at the beginning of the Kaliash Manasarovar Travelogue, click below: